gstanden/orabuntu-lxc/README.md

 Step 3

-Edit the /anylinux/CONFIG file to select either LXC or LXD.
+Download the latest Orabuntu-LXC v6.13.25.x AMIDE release to /home/username/Downloads and unzip it, then navigate to the "anylinux" directory, edit the CONFIG file, and then edit the /anylinux/CONFIG file to select either LXC or LXD.
 For example, to select LXD clusters, set the following parameters in the CONFIG file as shown below.
 ```
 LXD=Y
 LXDCluster=Y